Employment and unemployment

 Labour Force, Australia

-- Employment to population ratio increased to 62.8%.
+- Employment to population ratio decreased to 61.5%.

 Job Vacancies, Australia

 The seasonally adjusted estimates for the August 2021 quarter are as follows:

 - Total job vacancies were 333,700, a decrease of 9.8% from May 2021.

 - Private sector vacancies were 302,400, a decrease of 10.9% from May 2021.

 - Public sector vacancies were 31,300, an increase of 2.3% from May 2021.

 Labour Force Status of Families

 In June 2021: